vicent-b/Deface-GUI/README.md

 pip install onnx onnxruntime-gpu
 ```

-To ensure the graphics card is being used instead of the CPU, use the Task Manager when processing a file
+To ensure the graphics card is being used instead of the CPU, once the installation is finished, use the "Performance" tab of the Task Manager while exporting a video file with the program to check for increased CPU or GPU activity.

 Finally, download the project folder and open (run) the file "./Deface-GUI_source/deface_GUI.py" with Python.
-You can download the latest version of the project by going to the Github page of the project, clicking on the green "< > Code" button and choosing to download the .zip file.
+You can download the latest version of the project by going to the Github page of the project, clicking on the green "< > Code" button, choosing to download the .zip file, and uncompressing the file once downloaded.

 ![How to download latest version](Images/Download_latest_version.jpg)
 *Image showing how to download the latest version.*